etianen/django-python3-ldap/README.rst

     # Specify which TLS ciphers to use.
     LDAP_AUTH_TLS_VERSION = "ALL"

-    # Unspecified Tls keyword arguments applied to the connection on the underlying Ldap3 library.
+    # Unspecified TLS keyword arguments applied to the connection on the underlying `ldap3` library.
     LDAP_AUTH_TLS_ARGS = {}

     # The LDAP search base for looking up users.